 Ballet Idaho premieres Peter Pan this month at the Morrison Center.
 We had a chance to sit down with Ethan Schweitzer-Gaslin as he prepares to dance the role of Peter Pan.
+For more info or to purchase tickets, click here.

 Ballet Idaho: What do you think the Idaho community will enjoy the most of the Peter Pan ballet?